LIT-Protocol/docs/docs/sdk/serverless-signing/quick-start.md

 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

-Need some `testLPX` test tokens to mint a PKP?
+Need some `testLIT` test tokens to mint a PKP?
 Get some from the [faucet](https://faucet.litprotocol.com/)!

 :::